Automating SSL Certificate Renewal for Self-Hosted Services with Let's Encrypt

 sudo apt install -y certbot python3-certbot-nginx

-sudo certbot --nginx -d example.com -d www.example.com \
+sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com \

 --non-interactive --agree-tos --email [email protected]